-Residents learn from the patient populations at Erie Family Health Center Humboldt Park as well as Northwestern Memorial Hospital, Children's Memorial Hospital, Swedish Covenant Hospital and Erie's extensive list of community-based programs.
+Residents learn from the patient populations at Erie Family Health Center Humboldt Park as well as Northwestern Memorial Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, Swedish Hospital and Erie's extensive list of community-based programs.
 Our program has a unique leadership curriculum that will enable our residents to graduate with leadership and management skills that will allow them to affect public health policy, create change in community health and/or run community health centers in a successful and sustainable way in their future careers.

 Maternal Child Health